 We sign a significantly higher percentage of software license orders in the second and fourth quarters of each fiscal year.
-We generally see increased orders in our second fiscal quarter, which is the quarter ended January 31, due to customer buying patterns.
+We generally see increased orders in our second fiscal quarter, which is the fourth calendar quarter, due to customer buying patterns.
 We also see increased orders in our fourth fiscal quarter due to efforts by our sales team to achieve annual incentives.
-As a result, a significantly higher percentage of our annual license revenues have historically been recognized during those quarters.
+As a result, a significantly higher percentage of our annual license revenues are recognized during those quarters.
 Since a substantial majority of our license revenues recur annually under our multi-year contracts, we expect to continue to experience this seasonality effect in subsequent years.